-An applicant/recipient can submit one (1) application for all children in the household.
-Through NC FAST, there can be one (1) application for a family that has more than one (1) case as long as all children have the same need for care.
+A recipient can submit one (1) application for all children in the household.
+Through NC FAST, there can be one (1) application for a family that has more than one (1) case.
+If a recipient applies for services for his/her own child in